 Just as important as your child’s home environment is your child’s school environment.

-Given you can’t be with your child when they are at school, it’s important to maintain regular contacts with school officials regarding your child’s attitudes and behaviors on school grounds.
+Given you can’t be with your child when they are at school, it’s important to maintain regular contact with school officials regarding your child’s attitudes and behaviors on school grounds.
 Although academics in school are a priority, your child’s demeanor with teachers and fellow students speaks to their psychological and emotional welfare.
 Research has directly linked a child’s school and home environments to their online activities.

 4. Personal Information Prevention Planning: